fragcolor-xyz/shards-examples/tutorials/primer/manipulate-data.md

 **Maths shards**

-The basic mathematical and comparison operators described above are built in as part of the mal language (core language on which Shards is based).

-However, Shards also provides a more extensive library of mathematical functions and comparison operators in form of various shards.
+If you need to go beyond basic mathematical computation and comparison you can use the extensive library of math and comparison shards included with the language.

 For example, [`(Math.Add)`](https://docs.fragcolor.xyz/shards/Math/Add/) will add two numbers, [`(Math.Subtract)`](https://docs.fragcolor.xyz/shards/Math/Subtract/) will subtract one number from the other, and so on for [`(Math.Multiply)`](https://docs.fragcolor.xyz/shards/Math/Multiply/) and [`(Math.Divide)`](https://docs.fragcolor.xyz/shards/Math/Divide/), and others.